Bullying can happen anywhere and to anyone, which is why it's important for kids to be aware of what bullying is and how to deal with it.

 Many great online resources provide great ideas for bullying games and anti-bullying activities: Here are just a few:

-Visit the SchoolAssemblies Brands Homepage for complete school assembly program information, scheduling and pricing.
+Visit the SchoolAssemblies Brands Homepage for our complete school assembly program information, scheduling and pricing for anti-bullying school assemblies.